-- The Service Kit can only log on to the currently selected base station (1 or 2). - On the Monitor > Module Details > Reciter screen, the Module field will state "Reciter 1" irrespective of the base station. - On the Monitor > Module Details > Power Amplifier screen, the Module field will state "Power Amplifier 1" irrespective of the base station. - As there is no PMU on base station 2, no PMU settings for this base station will function.
-This includes the PMU battery voltage display, monitoring, diagnostics, and power management display. - All PMU alarm LEDs on the Alarm screen of base station 2 will be grey. - In the Configure > Base Station > Miscellaneous form for base station 2, the Power configuration areas will display voltages of zero, and error messages will be displayed when you leave the form. - All fan faults will not be detected, displayed, or acted on (if disabled). - The display of fan states in Diagnostic forms may be incorrect. - If you read a configuration from base station 2 and then go to Configure > Alarms > Thresholds, the PMU battery voltages will be at zero.
-If you want to click OK to confirm any changes to the screen, you need to reenter the PMU voltages.
+When you change base station, the LEDs on the control panel do not change.
+They continue to reflect the last changed status of the previous base station until you press a control panel button, or the reciter issues an instruction to update an LED.
+If one LED needs to change, the status of all LEDs is updated.
+To overcome this limitation, we recommend that you cycle through all three speaker modes immediately after changing base station, finally selecting the speaker mode you want.
+This forces the base station to refresh the control panel LED display.
+The second base station does not communicate with the PMU, but the PMU does provide power to it.
+Email alarm outputs are only possible from the currently selected base station1.
+PA and PMU fan rotation detection should be turned off.
+This is not supported by the system control bus, which can be switched IN/OUT based on the currently selected base station.
+Refer to "Fan Signals" on page 43 for more information on fan operation.
+Service Kit The Service Kit can only log on to the currently selected base station (1 or 2).
+On the Monitor > Module Details > Reciter screen, the Module field will state "Reciter 1" irrespective of the base station.
+On the Monitor > Module Details > Power Amplifier screen, the Module field will state "Power Amplifier 1" irrespective of the base station.
+As there is no PMU on base station 2, no PMU settings for this base station will function.
+This includes the PMU battery voltage display, monitoring, diagnostics, and power management display. • All PMU alarm LEDs on the Alarm screen of base station 2 will be grey.
+In the Configure > Base Station > Miscellaneous form for base station 2, the Power configuration areas will display voltages of zero, and error messages will be displayed when you leave the form.
+All fan faults will not be detected, displayed, or acted on (if disabled).
+The display of fan states in Diagnostic forms may be incorrect.
+If you read a configuration from base station 2 and then go to Configure > Alarms > Thresholds, the PMU battery voltages will be at zero.
+If you want to click OK to confirm any changes to the screen, you need to re- enter the PMU voltages.
 If not, just click Cancel.

-Recommended Service Kit Settings

-The following Service Kit settings are recommended for dual base station operation:

-- Disable the fan alarm for the PA on base stations 1 and 2. - Disable the fan alarm for the PMU on base station 1. - Disable Alarm Center and Email on base stations 1 and 2. - Disable the "No PMU detected" alarm on base station 2.
+Recommended Service Kit Settings The following Service Kit settings are recommended for dual base station operation: • Disable the fan alarm for the PA on base stations 1 and 2.
+Disable the fan alarm for the PMU on base station 1.
+Disable Alarm Center and Email on base stations 1 and 2. ■ Disable the "No PMU detected" alarm on base station 2.
+1 Empilelemente en contrate en constata france harde 1.
+Email alarm outputs are available from both base stations if both reciters are

-Email alarm outputs are available from both base stations if both reciters are fitted with a TaitNet RS-232 system interface board (refer to "TaitNet RS-232" on page 129 for more details).
+Email alarm outputs are available from both base stations if both reciters are fitted with a TaitNet RS-232 system interface board (refer to "TaitNet RS-232" on page 122 for more details).

-4.1.3 Single and Dual 12V PA Base Stations
+4.1.3 Single and Dual 12V PA Base Station Systems

 The TB8100 platform also supports the operation of one or two 12V PA base stations in one subrack.
-Figure 4.3 below shows the main communication paths in a dual 12V PA base station.
-The 12V PA base station does not require a PMU, as the DC input is connected directly to the 12V PA.
+Figure 4.3 below shows the main communication paths in a dual 12V PA base station system.
+The 12V PA base station system does not require a PMU, as the DC input is connected directly to the 12V PA.
 An internal boost regulator board converts the 12V nominal DC input to a 28VDC output to power the PA circuit boards.
 The boost regulator board also provides a 12VDC output to power the reciter.